plusk01/plusk01.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: robotic estimation, perception, and control
+subtitle: robotics and mobile autonomy • estimation, perception, and control

 # profile:
 #   align: right